samyvanstokkum/SmartGrid-Big-Batteries/results/README.md

 greedy_1_hillclimber.png
 ```

-The first word (greed) in the files is the initialization used.
+The first word (greedy) in the files is the initialization used.
 The number (1) is the district it was used on.
-The last word (hillclimber) is the optimization we used.
+The last word (hillclimber) is the used optimization.